dagfs/pure-spa/readme.md

 ## Navigation

 We need some way of navigating between content in the SPA.
-By using the function `window.onhashchange`, we can detect when the hash in the url changes.
-Combinding this with anchors, and we have a nice way of changing the content of the SPA.
+By using the function `window.onhashchange`, we can detect when the hash in the URL changes.
+Combining this with anchors, and we have a way of changing the content of the SPA.

-The url hash is easily accessible trough `location.hash`
+The URL hash is easily accessible trough `location.hash`.

 ```js
 var path;